Bladeofgodol/Bladeofgodol/README.md

 # 💫 About Me:
-i am a computer science bachelor's degree student and a freelance website and program developer
+i am a computer science bachelor's degree graduate and i work at arifpay sc as a fullstack developer. i also work as a freelance website and program developer

 ## 🌐 Socials: